ray-project/ray/doc/source/data/transforming-datasets.rst

     ndarrays (``Dict[str, np.ndarray]``), with each key-value pair representing a column in the table.

-  * **Tensor Datasets** (single-column): Each batch will be a single `numpy.ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`__ containing the single-tensor-column for this batch.
+  * **Tensor Datasets** (single column): Each batch will be a single `numpy.ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`__ containing the single tensor column for this batch.

   * **Simple Datasets**: Each batch will be a single NumPy ndarray, where Datasets will attempt to convert each list-batch to an ndarray.